 The temporary CRTiS Scheme is not a standard 'Cost Rental' home as defined in Part 3 of the Affordable Housing Act 2021, as rents are continued at the level of the prior tenancy rather than reset at a level to meet costs.
-The CRTiS Scheme is explicitly an interim measure intended to address the immediate circumstances of the ending of the 'Winter Emergency Period'.
-However, the Scheme can offer a way to transition to a standard cost rental tenancy to offer affordable, long-term accommodation to tenants.
+The Scheme can offer a way to transition to a standard cost rental tenancy to offer affordable, long-term accommodation to tenants.